Mountain bike glove design philosophy

 I have spent a lot of time in my life on mountain bike trails and endless dirt roads.
-In that time I've blown through hundreds of pairs of gloves.
+In that time I've worn out hundreds of pairs of gloves.
 For most of that time as a mountain biker I have worn half-finger gloves, but over the last few years I have become a convert to the primary evolution in mountain bike gloves, full-fingered non-padded gloves.
 But as a user of padded gloves for most of my biking life, I certainly can understand all the personal preferences that make many cyclist prefer them.

 So when I began the process of designing mountain bike gloves I used the same fundamental philosophy that I use for designing ski gloves: make a glove that works best on most days.
 That starts with determining the most important essentials and focus on those essential variables in order to make them as good as possible.
 Forget all the bells and whistles.

 What are the essential design variables of a mountain bike glove for most days?